Smith says Maui's protection sufficient

 The International Whaling Commission issued a similar call for urgent government action in a report two years ago.

-Next story in National: Ministry says 90-day trials working
+Next story in New Zealand: Ministry says 90-day trials working

 Copyright © 2014, Radio New Zealand